omundy/learn-computers/topics-keyboard-shortcuts.md

-### Discussion
+## Discussion

-After you record your data and make it presentable, share it and your answers to the following with the class
+After you record your data, prepare to share it and your answers to the following with the class

 1. Did you find it faster to use shortcuts?
-Which ones and how much?
+Which shortcuts saved the most time?
 1. Estimate the time difference between each in 1 hour, 1 day, 1 week, or a whole semester of computer work.
-1. Considering how often you perform these actions, what are some things you could do with that extra time?
+1. Considering how often you perform these actions, what would you do with that extra time?
 1. Share your results with the class.